tempesta-tech/tempesta/README.md

 Let's see a simple example to understand Tempesta filtering.

-Run Tempesta with enabled [Frang](#Frang) and put some load onto the system to make Frang generate a blocking rule:
+Run Tempesta with [Frang](#Frang) enabled and put some load onto the system to make Frang generate a blocking rule:
 ```
 $ dmesg | grep frang
 [tempesta] Warning: frang: connections max num. exceeded for ::ffff:7f00:1: 9 (lim=8)
 ```
 `::ffff:7f00:1` is IPv4 mapped loopback address 127.0.0.1.
-Frang rate limiting calls the filter module that stores the blocked IPs in Tempesta DB, so now we can run some queries on the database (you can read more about [tdbq](https://github.com/natsys/tempesta/tree/master/tempesta_db#tempesta-db-query-tool)):
+Frang's rate limiting calls the filter module that stores the blocked IPs in Tempesta DB, so now we can run some queries on the database (you can read more about [tdbq](https://github.com/natsys/tempesta/tree/master/tempesta_db#tempesta-db-query-tool)):